BichenWuUCB/squeezeDet/README.md

   ./scripts/train.sh
   ```

   Training logs are saved to the directory specified by `--train_dir`.
-You may want to change it before start training.

 - At the same time, you can launch evaluation by